Reporting

 In addition to subscription plans, EcoVadis also assigns medals that recognize the sustainability performance of companies.
 These medals are not something you pay for, but rather a distinction obtained based on the score achieved in the evaluation.

-Unlike the subscription, which defines the services you contract, the medal represents your position in terms of ESG performance compared to other companies worldwide.
+Unlike the subscription, which defines the services you contract, the medal represents your position in terms of ESG score and performance compared to other companies worldwide.

 What Are EcoVadis Medals For?